NexPlayer/iOS-SDK/track-selection.md

 * **codecID**
 	This indicates the codec used for the given track.

-!> Do not trust this value in HLS, DASH and MS Smooth Streaming mode, as invalid values are sometimes provided.
+!> Do not trust this value in HLS, DASH, and MS Smooth Streaming mode, as invalid values are sometimes provided.

 * **internalId**